kirtan2605/kirtan2605/README.md

 <img align="left" alt="Kirtan Patel" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>
 <br /> -->
-I'm an Aerospace Engineering student and Physics enthusiast with a passion for tackling complex systems, whether it’s optimizing space missions, modeling the Space Environment, or exploring Plasma Physics.
+I'm an Aerospace Engineering student and a Physics enthusiast with a passion for tackling complex systems, whether it’s optimizing space missions, modeling the Space Environment, or exploring Plasma Physics.
 I thrive on solving challenging problems and understanding intricate concepts.
 Outside of academics, I love going for a run, keeping up with Formula 1, and cheering on Real Madrid CF.

 ### 🛠️ Tools, Programming Languages and Utility